yt11sf/benchmark/README.md

-Some simple benchmarking for Python performance.
+Some simple benchmarking for performance comparison.